American Idiot: Track listing

 All lyrics written by Billie Joe Armstrong, except where noted; all music composed by Green Day.

 In 2015, Kerrang!
 Magazine released a cover album of American Idiot, covered by various artists.

+20th Anniversary Deluxe Edition

+On October 25th 2024, they released the deluxe edition box set of "American Idiot" as they celebrate the album, the same year.
+All tracks in disc 3 are subtitled "Demo", and all tracks in disc 4 are subtitled "Live at Irving Plaza, New York, NY, 9/21/04".